 Sugar Science Fair Project

 My son recently competed in his school science fair, I thought it would be interesting to share his results here, and it might give some tips for anyone wanting to conduct a similar science fair project on sugar.

 - 600ml (20 fl oz) of each soda and juice were measured.
-This is a common bottle size, but no where close to the 2.5 litre bottles some people drink.
-Each soda and juice were boiled down leaving the sugar remaining.
+This is a common bottle size, but nowhere close to the 2.5-litre bottles some people drink.
+Each soda and juice was boiled down leaving the sugar remaining.
 My son wanted to see just how much sugar is in soda and in fruit juice, and if fruit juice is any healthier.

 - Ask if adults could guess how much sugar is in foods that many people consider to be 'healthy'